Judicial Committee of the Privy Council: New Zealand

 In October 2003, with respect to all cases heard by the Court of Appeal of New Zealand, New Zealand law was changed to abolish appeals to the Privy Council, after the end of 2003.
 The old system was replaced by the Supreme Court of New Zealand.
 In 2008, Prime Minister John Key ruled out any abolition of the Supreme Court and return to the Privy Council.

 However, judgment on the last appeal from New Zealand to be heard by the Judicial Committee of the Privy Council was not delivered until 3 March 2015.

+Newfoundland

+Newfoundland was one of the original Dominions, recognised in the Balfour Declaration and the Statute of Westminster 1931.
+Like the other Dominions, an appeal lay from the Newfoundland courts to the Judicial Committee.

+In 1949, Newfoundland joined Canada as the tenth province.
+Like other provinces, an appeal continued to lie from the Newfoundland courts to the Judicial Committee.
+In late 1949, the federal Parliament abolished appeals to the Judicial Committee from courts in Canada, making the Supreme Court of Canada the final court of appeal.
+Cases started prior to the abolition could still be appealed to the Judicial Committee, but it does not appear that there were any cases from Newfoundland to the Judicial Committee after 1949.

 Pakistan

 The Dominion of Pakistan retained the right of appeal to the Privy Council from the Federal Court of Pakistan until the Privy Council (Abolition of Jurisdiction) Act, 1950 was passed.
 The Federal Court of Pakistan remained the highest court until 1956, when the Supreme Court of Pakistan was established.

 Rhodesia

 Despite the Rhodesian Constitution of 1965 coming into effect as a result of the Unilateral Declaration of Independence, appeals continued to be accepted by the Privy Council as late as 1969 due to the fact that under international law, Rhodesia remained a British colony until gaining its independence as Zimbabwe in April 1980.